ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 They were old friends.

-Back in September, Brent's host mother had arranged the initial meeting between Hero and Brent, because Brent was in trouble for often being late to school.
+Back in September, Brent's host mother had arranged the initial meeting between Hero and Brent.
+Brent was in trouble for often being late to school.

-When they met at a French-themed restaurant, Brent felt annoyed with Hero as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
-Brent was annoyed because he had hoped that Hero would be different: when Hero had spoken at the Rotary exchange student orientation, Brent had been drawn to his mannerisms and appearance, how he had looked like a movie character with his designer glasses and shirt.
+At first Brent was annoyed with Hero, as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
+Brent was annoyed because he had hoped that Hero would be different.
+When Hero had spoken at the Rotary exchange student orientation, something about to his mannerisms and appearance gave Brent chills, how he had looked like a movie character with his designer glasses and shirt.

 ---